Overview and Eligibility

 The Institute offers a one-year Fellowship to introduce clinically-immersed professionals to psychoanalytic work and to PANY, and to supplement their education with a clinically relevant psychoanalytic viewpoint.
-Classes are held on Saturday mornings throughout the academic year.
-Each fellow is also assigned a mentor who is a member of the PANY faculty and who meets with the fellow on an individualized basis to personally tailor the fellowship experience to the fellow’s needs and interests.
-Fellows may go on to apply to the psychodynamic psychotherapy program or to the psychoanalytic program.
+Classes are held monthly on Tuesday evenings throughout the academic year.
+Each fellow is also assigned a mentor who meets with the fellow on an individualized basis to personally tailor the fellowship experience to the Fellow’s needs and interests.
+Fellows may go on to apply to the psychodynamic psychotherapy program, the Intensive-Bridge program, or to the psychoanalytic program.

 Fellows attend monthly Tuesday evening seminars taught by PANY faculty scheduled throughout the academic year.